 Born and raised in Columbus Ohio.
 Former Collegiate Football player at Tiffin University.
 Started running for discipline and relaxation.
 Great family workout as my mom and dad joins me in running anything from 5Ks to Marathons.
 I also enjoy Weightlifting, Hiking, Yoga, and anything that makes me active!
 Current Operations Manager at the Columbus Lululemon Distribution Center.
 HUGE Buckeye enthusiast

 Dave started running in 2010 with a desire to lose weight.
-Since that time, he’s lost 35 pounds, logged more than 29,000 miles, run over 150 races (including 28 marathons and several ultras), and become an RRCA certified running coach.
+Since that time, he’s lost 35 pounds, logged more than 31,000 miles, run over 160 races (including 36 marathons and several ultras), and become an RRCA certified running coach.
 He's also a member of the Rogue Racers team, and in addition to racing, he loves pacing others in races.
-Outside of running, Dave is the PR and Communications Manager for Donato’s and enjoys cheering on his daughters in all their endeavors.
+Outside of running, Dave is a Public Information Officer for the Ohio Department of Natural Resources and enjoys cheering on his daughters in all their endeavors.
 Fun fact: nearly one-third of Dave’s races have been M3S Sports events as he has raced in more than 50 of them!